-Jannik Eikenaar and Jonathan Verrett, assistant professors of teaching in the UBC Faculty of Applied Science, have been named the augural recipients of the Marshall Bauder Chairs in Experiential Learning and Leadership.
+Jannik Eikenaar and Jonathan Verrett, assistant professors of teaching in the UBC Faculty of Applied Science, have been named the augural recipients of the Marshall Bauder Professorship in Experiential Learning and Leadership.

 Over the next three years, they will strive to create and deliver “a superior experiential learning experience” and “relevant leadership initiatives” to students at UBC Applied Science.